scorpionhand/credit-risk-classification/README.md

     * In the High Risk loan, the precision, recall and f1-score was slightly low.
 This is most likely due to a class imbalance between heathy and high risk loans. ( support ratio of 18765 / 619 ).
     * The imbalance needs to be addressed to improve the high risk accuracy.

 ## This model is not recomeneded for use.
-It will require more data from high risk loans to be able to predict accurately
+It will require more data from high risk loans to balance the classes.